att/netarbiter/sds/install-kubeadm/README.md

 # Example:
 sudo kubeadm join --token 461371.ebfd9fbf7569cfa9 136.201.240.41:6443

+# To check if a new worker node is "Ready"
+kubectl get nodes
 ```
 - You can also find your token string by running `sudo kubeadm token list` from the master node.